gshipley/enterprise_training/AdminTraining.md

 While on the broker application host, we need to copy the SSH key that we previously created to the node.
 This will allow operations to work from inside of OpenShift Enterprise without requiring a password.
 Once you connect to the broker host, copy the key with the following command:

+**Note: Execute the following on the broker host.**

 	# scp /etc/openshift/rsync_id_rsa.pub root@node.example.com:/root/.ssh

-One you enter that command, you will be prompted to authenticate to the node system.
+Once you enter that command, you will be prompted to authenticate to the node system.

 At this point, we need to login to our node host to add the newly copied key to our authorized_keys.
 SSH into your node host and run the following:

+**Note: Execute the following on the node host.**

 	# cat /root/.ssh/rsync_id_rsa.pub >> /root/.ssh/authorized_keys
 	# rm -f /root/.ssh/rsync_id_rsa.pub

 Now that our key has been copied from our broker application host to our node host, let’s verify that is copied correctly and was added to the authorized_keys file.
 Once you issue the following command, you should be authenticated to the node host without having to specify the root user password.

+**Note: Execute the following on the broker host.**

 	# ssh -i /root/.ssh/rsync_id_rsa root@node.example.com

 ##**Configure node host for DNS resolution**

-We need to configure the node host to use the bind server that we have installed and configured on the broker application server.
-This is a fairly straight forward process by adding the IP address of the broker application host to our */etc/resolv.conf* on the node server.
+We need to configure the node host to use the BIND server that we have installed and configured on the broker application server.
+This is a fairly straight forward process by adding the IP address of the broker application host to our */etc/resolv.conf* on the node host.
 Edit this file and the following line making sure to use the correct IP address of your broker application server.

 	nameserver 10.10.10.10

 ##**Configure nameserver placement and hostname**

 On the node host, we need to configure our settings to prepend the DNS server we created in a previous lab to our resolve.conf file on system boot.
 This will allow the node host to resolve references to broker.example.com to ensure that all pieces of OpenShift Enterprise can communicate with one another.
-This process is similar to setting up the dhclient-eht0.cfg configuration file for the broker application.
+This process is similar to setting up the *dhclient-eht0.conf* configuration file for the broker application.

 **Note:** This step assumes that your node host is using the eth0 device for network connectivity.
 If that is not the case, replace eth0 with the correct ethernet device for you host.